Welcome to The Aunties – I’m Jackie. I’m the Aunty In Charge. This is my sixth year of working with women who are living

 The Aunties, quite simply, are the reason I get to do what I do.
 They provide what the women need, when I ask them to.
 Whether it’s a trip to the art gallery for two little girls, or $20 in the bank account to buy women chocolate, it all counts, and it’s all really important.
 The Aunties are this extraordinary living organism – there are around 50 hard core Aunties who are always giving stuff and money.
 And how do you get to be an Aunty?
 You give once.
 That’s it.

 I am also ably supported by the Board of our Trust.
 We’ve had a Board for around a year – these are all people I have hand picked for the skills and life experience.
-They are: our chairperson Michele A’Court, our secretary Phil, our treasurer Elaine, and board members Paul, Julie, Kerry (our funding person) and Jackson (and me).
+They are: our chairperson Michele A’Court, our secretary Julie, our treasurer Phil, and board members Paul, Moeroa, Sabrina, and Jackson (and me).